UTNuclearRoboticsPublic/EnvEase/README.md

       git clone git@github.com:UTNuclearRobotics/nrg_bash.git ~/nrg_bash

+  <li>Open your bashrc script and remove any existing lines for ROS configuration.</li>

+      gedit ~/.bashrc

+  (Or whatever other text editor you prefer)

   <li>Run the install script.
 This will place bash scripts in the location /opt/nuclearrobotics, install the nrgenv program to /bin, and place a configuration directory .nrg_env in your home directory.
 After running the install script, you may delete the nrg_bash directory.</li>

       ~/nrg_bash/install.sh